jamietyger/cryptology/README.md

-# cryptology
+# Cryptology
-code and assignments for honours cryptology course
+Code and Assignment for Cryptology course - CSC792